gcbacel/Learning/README.md

 # learning
- List with code examples, classes and functions in Python to support the learning process
+ Directory with different code examples, classes and functions in Python to support the learning process